sapcc/swift-drive-autopilot/README.md

 1. enumerate all storage drives (using a configurable list of globs)

+2. (optional) create a LUKS encryption container on fresh devices, or unlock an existing one

-2. create an XFS filesystem on devices that do not have a filesystem yet
+3. create an XFS filesystem on devices that do not have a filesystem yet

-2. mount each device below `/run/swift-storage` with a temporary name
+4. mount each device below `/run/swift-storage` with a temporary name

-3. examine each device's `swift-id` file, and if it is present and unique, bind-mount it to `/srv/node/$id`
+5. examine each device's `swift-id` file, and if it is present and unique, bind-mount it to `/srv/node/$id`

-Support for data-at-rest encryption using dm-crypt/LUKS is coming soon.
+### Event-based behavior

+The autopilot consists of two types of threads: *Collectors* watch for interesting events, and trigger the *converger* which will then react on the events to ensure the desired state of the drives.
+The following events are
+recognized:

+1. A new device file appears.
+It will be decrypted and mounted (and formatted if necessary).

+2. A device file disappears.
+Any active mounts or mappings will be cleaned up.
+   (This is especially helpful with hot-swappable hard drives.)

+3. The kernel log contains a line like `error on /dev/sda`.
+The offending device will be marked as unhealthy and unmounted from `/srv/node`.
+The other mappings and mounts are left intact for the administrator to inspect.

+4. Mounts of managed devices disappear unexpectedly.
+The offending device will be marked as unhealthy (see previous point).

 ## Installation